23.5. Selecting Servers and GPUs¶ Open the notebook in SageMaker Studio Lab

 If you are a large company with 100+ servers you should consider the NVIDIA Tesla series or alternatively use GPU servers in the cloud.
 For a lab or a small to medium company with 10+ servers the NVIDIA RTX series is likely most cost effective.
 You can buy preconfigured servers with Supermicro or Asus chassis that hold 4–8 GPUs efficiently.

 GPU vendors typically release a new generation every one to two years, such as the GTX 1000 (Pascal) series released in 2017 and the RTX 2000 (Turing) series released in 2019.
 Each series offers several different models that provide different performance levels.
 GPU performance is primarily a combination of the following three parameters:

 Compute Power.
 Generally we look for 32-bit floating-point compute power.
 16-bit floating point training (FP16) is also entering the mainstream.
 If you are only interested in prediction, you can also use 8-bit integer.
 The latest generation of Turing GPUs offers 4-bit acceleration.
-Unfortunately at present the algorithms to train low-precision networks are not widespread yet.
+Unfortunately at the time of writing the algorithms for training low-precision networks are not yet widespread.

 Memory Size.
 As your models become larger or the batches used during training grow bigger, you will need more GPU memory.
 Check for HBM2 (High Bandwidth Memory) vs. GDDR6 (Graphics DDR) memory.
 HBM2 is faster but much more expensive.